Anurag14/Summarization/README.md

-# ImageCollectionSummarization
+# Summarization
-An unsupervised deep learning model for summarising huge collections of images.
+An unsupervised deep learning model for summarising.